What is a Conditional Statement In Python?

 print(“You are eligible to vote.”)

-In this case, if the user enters the age of 18 or older, the message "You are eligible to vote."
+In this case, the message is displayed if the user enters the age of 18 or older.
+If the age is less than 18, nothing happens.

 if else Condition Statement Python: